 Jesus observed Hanukkah in John 10:22 so logic dictates early Christians who included that book in their Canon would have done the same.
 I suspect the mysterious origins of Michaelmas similarly have their roots in Christian observances of one of the Tishri Holidays possibly via John 7.

 Hanukkah means Dedication referring to the rededication of The Temple after the Hasmonean Revolt succeeded.
 In John 2:19-21 Jesus refers to His Body as "This Temple", so the Nativity events recorded in Luke 2 and Matthew 2 could be viewed as the Dedication of that Temple.
-Herod could even be viewed as a new Antiochus Epiphanes to be thwarted.
+Herod could even be viewed as a new Antiochus Epiphanes in that context.

 Christians would have also noticed that if Jesus was born on the first day of Hanukkah then his Circumcision would have been on the last day since it's an Eight Day Festival bringing us down to verse 21 of Luke 2.

 Now we know from cross checking with Leviticus 12 that what Luke 2:22-39 records wouldn't have happened till 33 days later.
-But since Luke doesn't directly state that timeframe the way he does the Circumcision timeframe, early Christians could have felt justified in associating all of this with still being Hanukkah at least thematically.
+But since Luke doesn't directly state that timeframe the way he does the Circumcision timeframe, early Christians could have felt justified in associating all of this with still being the Eight Day of Hanukkah at least thematically.
+Someone at some point might have gotten what Law Luke was referencing wrong and looked at Leviticus 15:29 instead.

 In Leviticus 24 Frankincense (and possibly indirectly Myrrh) are linked to the Menorah and the Shewbread.
 Leviticus 23 was all about Holy Days and then chapter 25 returns to Calendar related concerns, so Leviticus 24 naturally could have become thematically linked to Hanukkah.
 And of course the Menorah and the Table of Shewbread were made of Gold.